-Staying at home this summer means you have a lot more flexibility when it comes to your pets.
+If you're planning on holidaying at home this summer, then you have a lot more flexibility when it comes to your pets.

 There's no denying your furry friends love a day at the beach or running through the forest and a UK trip means you could take them with you if you desired.

-But it's very important that on your journey to and from your destination that you ensure your pets are restrained in the vehicle as it is an offence to allow them to roam around as they could cause the driver to be distracted.
+But it's very important that on your journey to and from your destination, you ensure your pets are restrained in the vehicle as it is an offence to allow them to roam around as they could cause the driver to be distracted.

 The Highway Code states that: